The beaches of Sierra Leone are each unique, from the colour of the sand to the quality of the waves – discover the perfect one for you.Read more...

 However, simply doing what you might do on a ‘normal’ visit: behaving well, taking an interest, spending your money locally and wisely, rewarding good service somehow doesn’t seem enough in a country as manifestly impoverished as Sierra Leone.

 What more you might do is up to you.
 Although they have a chequered past in the country, supporting a charity that has a good record of co-ordinated, long-term support makes sense.
 All the usual suspects are here – UNICEF, Save the Children, Oxfam, Plan, Care, World Vision, Red Cross, MSF and dozens more.
 More direct support is another option, particularly if you find yourself becoming part of a local community.
 Many people will be very grateful for any support you can give, but bear in mind a few considerations.
 If you’re keen to give money, it’s crucial to look at what might work – what’s needed and what’s wanted – not just what you might like to do.
-This requires a lot of groundwork, and listening: what the women of a men want – such as a generator for the chief ’s house.
+This requires a lot of groundwork, and listening: what the women of a community might want – such as clean water nearer by – might not be what the men want – such as a generator for the chief ’s house.

 Most important, try to set up something with long-term prospects – a link between schools or a community partnership.
 Too often grand schemes collapse moments after the cash is handed over, because there’s no-one to monitor or care about what happens next.
 If money is involved make it regular – a transfer to a bank account every six months is far better than a few haphazard windfalls.
 That way the people you are helping on the ground have the chance to make longer-term spending decisions rather than having to ask for cash at random.
 At every stage work closely with Sierra Leonean counterparts, and make sure they are involved all along the way.
 Be upfront about what is expected of you and them and make sure they do the same.
 It’s a fine line between showing willing and promising a world you can’t deliver.